N-AO5/HO_training_notes/04 Work and Study/triage.md

 ## also we don't do BRP anymmore - dead route

-# de-merge
+# de-merge (or incorrect photo)
+1. if the picture is of someone else either the C/W has uploaded the wrong photo
+2. OR there has been an incorrect merge

 1. send the INC number to the #merge-identity-queries
 2. copy in your inc number
 3. copy the supplier ref that they give as a reply
 4. add to supplier ref box in main details of the ticket
 5. send to "HODDaT - IBM Managed Identities - INC"
-6. ask them to investigate the potential merge
+6. ask them to investigate the potential merge merger
 7.  **ws-merge**

 # duplicate enrolment